My new book review of Bonhoeffer by Eric Metaxas is posted online at Books & Culture

 Continue reading at Books & Culture.

-7 replies on “My new book review of Bonhoeffer by Eric Metaxas is posted online at Books & Culture”
+7 responses to “My new book review of Bonhoeffer by Eric Metaxas is posted online at Books & Culture”

 Either the link is not working or CT is down this morning, I can’t read what I’m sure is a great review.